-- Pick a day and time when you’re feeling strong.
+- Pick a day and a time when you’re feeling okay.
 Don’t force yourself to do it if you’re feeling vulnerable.

 - Tell the person as much or as little about it as you want.
 You’re not obligated to tell everyone everything.

 - Rehearse the conversation in your head before you have it – even if it feels a bit strange!